Trigger Validation

 • ART grid where each test is submitted as a job to the Grid

-Trigger ART tests are organised in four packages:
+Trigger ART tests are organised in three packages:

 • TriggerTest - running trigger with offline athena with various menu configurations